GTyexing/comp/README.md

-# react-start-kit
+# comp
-a start file for react project.
+a system build for competition